--We will make screening recommendations for your relatives based on the family history of cancer. -We will not be able to offer predictive testing to your relatives.
+We will make screening recommendations for your relatives based on the family history of cancer.

 Attending clinical genetics does not oblige you to go ahead with testing and, if you do go ahead and change your mind about receiving your results, you can do so until you are ready.